 Feb 27, 2015 Feb 26, 2015

-Trust me.
-This apple tart is easy to make and it’s delicious!
+This apple tart is pretty easy to make and it’s delicious!
 Not to mention it looks amazing.
-If you like things not too sweet you will love this easy recipe.
-I make it with my easy oil crust, so there is no butter anywhere in this recipe, and very little sugar.
+If you like things not too sweet you will love this crispy fruit tart.
+I make it with my easy oil crust, no butter, and very little sugar.
 I’ve tried it with different apples but granny smiths work the best.
 They are firm and easy to slice thinly.
-It takes three really big apples, about 1/2 pound each, and the glaze is just some apricot jam that’s warmed up a bit.
+It takes three or four really big apples, about 1/2 pound each (I prefer four), and the glaze is just some apricot jam that’s warmed up a bit.
 I use St. Dalfour brand.

-Most tarts use a crust with shortening or butter but mine is a healthier oil crust made with extra light olive oil but you can any oil of your choice.
-You can actually press the entire crust into your pan but it’s hard to get an even thickness so I roll it between wax paper.
+Most tarts use a crust with shortening or butter but mine is a much easier oil crust made with avocado oil but you can any flavorless vegetable oil of your choice.
+You could actually press the entire crust into your pan but it’s hard to get an even thickness so I roll it between wax paper.
 Then it almost fits the pan and you can press it a little towards the edges and basically “cut & paste” the crust together.
 Try not to have any holes or cracks and also keep it inside the rim or it can burn.
 As it is, the edge of the crust gets really dark but it’s super crispy and delicious.

 Feb 24, 2015